mleukam/training/README.md

-*“The combination of some data and an aching desire for an answer does not ensure that a reasonable answercan be extracted from a given body of data”*
-- John Tukey

 # Data Analysis #

+> “The combination of some data and an aching desire for an answer does not ensure that a reasonable answercan be extracted from a given body of data”*
+> - John Tukey

 The recomended tools for a biomedical researcher first starting data analysis are Linux/shell and R. These will be sufficient the nearly all the current workflows in experimental data analysis and bioinformatics.

 ## Getting started in R ##